nvimdev/dashboard-nvim/README.md

 - Removed Session as a start screen plugin speed is first.
 - Removed Ueberzug script. since the ueberzug author delete the repo.

 ### TODO

-- I will write a plugin to implement some popular terminal evalutors image protocol then I think can make it work with dashboard
+- I will write a plugin to implement some popular terminal evaluators image protocol then I think can make it work with dashboard

 # Backers